GAR-Project/project/README.md

 ## Mininet Internals <a name="mininet_internals"></a>

-We have been covering **Mininet** for a while now but...
+We have been covering **Mininet** fow a while now but...
 What is exactly **Mininet**?
 It is a tool used for emulating **SDN** (**S**oftware **D**efined **N**etworks).
 We can write software programs describing the network topology we want and then run them to create a virtual network just like the one we described.
 Cool right?

 Now, notice how we used the term **emulation** instead of **simulation**.
 Even though many people regard these terms as equivalent they are **NOT** the same.
 When we talk about **simulation** we are referring to software that computes the outcome of an event given an expected behaviour.
 On the other hand, **emulation** recreates the scenario under study in its entirety on specific hardware to then study its behaviour.

 An example to differentiate the two could be to think about a plane cockpit.
-If we were to play a video-game like **Flight Simulator** we would be simulating (no surprise) the flight but if we were to practice using a 1:1 scale with real controls we would then be talking about emulation.
+If we were to play a videogame like **Flight Simulator** we would be simulating (no surprise) the flight but if we were to practice using a 1:1 scale with real controls we would then be talking about emulation.

 <!-- ![emulación](https://i.imgur.com/Pwr6MHb.jpg) -->